melvidoni/resume/content/students/gradpositions.md

 I currently have a _fully funded_ position available to work under my supervision for a PhD in Software Engineering applied to Scientific Software. **Please read below for application conditions**.
 This PhD will work on _Algorithm Debt_, which corresponds to sub-optimal implementations of algorithm logic in the scientific software.
 Thus, you can expect to work with both Python and R code, and also with practitioners' surveys and insights to define algorithm debt, uncover its causes, and see how it changes in different subdomains.
 Please read below for the steps to apply.

+**Note: although everyone is welcome to apply, women, non-binary and female-identifying people are especially encouraged to submit.**

 ### How to Apply: